aiybusp/aiybusp.github.io/nasa-internship.md

 Our use of microelectronics came into play when we created a code with three main sections to moniteor our algae growth.
 Our microelectronic of choice was an Arduino raspberry pi.
 The three sections were the Global declarations, setup function,and the main loop.
 My code is available to view on my GitHub profile.
 Those esentially gave us the temperature reading in both celcius and fahrenheit on a serial monitor refreshing every second.
 We also had installed a pH reader and a fish tank filter  to monitor the levels to maximize the algae growth.

 The tubing system had flow in and out to keep the water circulating using the fish tank filter and the angle of the frame.
 The constant movement of the water would help regulate movement and discourage clumping that would cause a build up preventing that water flow.
+We started with about a teaspoon of pregrown algae, and by the time of presentation we had over a gallon of our self grown algae.

 How we would have liked to improve our project given either more time or a larger budget would have been actually converting our algae into a fuel source of some kind, as well as expanding the electronic componets to also read the amount of light recieved at all times.